kailash-manasarovar/statement/docs/timeline/2026/july.md

 ### Suggestion from the CoP

+- Roll out my statement.
-- Mass testing of women, children, and babies in the entire Valencian region for poisons and sedating chemicals.
+- From here, mass testing of women, children, and babies in the entire Valencian region for poisons and sedating chemicals.
-- Further investigation on positives.
+- Further investigation on all positives.